 The garden worm or red wiggler worm is a smaller worm ranging from 2 to 5 inches in length and this is the type and size of worm that I prefer to use.
 Garden worms are easy to get and are a good size bait for both small and large trout and even for steelhead.
 In fact, most of the large steelhead I catch are on 3 to 4-inch worms.

-Since the water is moving the trout need to react fast so they don’t stop to inspect the worm and instead they just grab it.
+Since the water is moving the trout need to react fast so they don’t stop to inspect the worm and instead, they just grab it and since plastic worms come in multiple colors I think they often work better.

-These plastic worms are my preferred choice when worm fishing for trout because the plastic worms work equally well in moving water and they stay on the hook better when casted.
+These plastic worms are my preferred choice when worm fishing for trout because the plastic worms work equally well in moving water and they stay on the hook better when cast out.

 So aside from not getting your hands all dirty when putting the worm on the hook, these plastic worms also don’t come off every time you set the hook.
 In the long run plastic worms will likely be more economical too because they last longer than live worms.